-The lighting in a theatre can be very symbolic and significant in the play adding tension, fear, comedy and so on.
+This builds up a lot of tension, hence the cliffhanger.The lighting in a theatre can be very symbolic and significant in the play adding tension, fear, comedy and so on.
 For instance in “An Inspector Calls” at the start of the play there is a dim pink light to aid the celebration and relaxed atmosphere, the mood is jolly.
 But the minute the Inspector arrives the illumination changes to a “harsh bright light” which symbolises a change in the mood and heightens interrogation.
 This is also an indicator for the audience that tension is building and something is about to erupt; the story is keeping the audience on the edge of their seats.Therefore in conclusion Priestly has introduced tension before the inspector arrives on stage with a “half playful- half serious” tone representing a hint of tension.

 The superficial “relaxed” dinner party is rapidly destabilized when the inspector arrives.
 He smashes the sense of false security and tries to get the Birling’s to realize their errors and admit responsibility.
 The Birling’s symbolize a microcosm of civilization at the time (1910), and clearly illustrate the class system in Britain at that time.In particular, Mr Birling’s anticipatory conversation with Gerald regarding his ‘knighthood’, and the social suitability of the impending marriage highlights his social climbing aspirations.
 Priestley wrote the play in nineteen-forty-five at the end of World War two, and he wanted to commentate on all the things that have happened.